apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/migration/migration.md

       The results update every minute.

       ![Timestamp](../../../img/pgsql-migration-timestamp.png)
-2. Pause the business and stop new business data from being written in the source database.
+2. Pause the business and stop new business data from being written in the source.
 3. View the migration status again and ensure the migration task runs normally, lasting at least one minute.

    Refer to the operations in step 1 and observe whether the link is normal and the timestamp meets the expectation.
-4. Use the target database to restore the business.
+4. Use the sink to restore the business.
 5. Validate the switch with the prepared data sampling.

 ## Clean up the environment